-So here I was in China, in clinic during the day and struggling to meet my new deadline for Churchill Livingstone.
+So here I was in China, in clinic during the day and struggling to meet my deadline for Churchill Livingstone, my publisher.

 The TCM hospital was a big old place.
 There were about five floors of clinics.with herbal floors, acupuncture floors, Tuina floors and there were also qigong practitioners working there.
 The ground floor was a massive reception, dispensary, payment counter and general confusion!